websurfin/websurfin.github.io/_pages/about.md

 Here are the footnotes about me:
 * I am originally from Bellevue, Washington, a suburb of Seattle
 * I graduated with my undergraduate degree from Cal Poly SLO with a major in computer science with a minor in data science
-* After a few years as a PhD student/research assistant, I now plan to graduate with a masters in computer science by December of 2021
+* After a few years as a PhD student/research assistant, I ended up leaving my lab during the pandemic.
+* I have completed the requirements to graduate with a Master's in Computer Science at the end of this term (courses are done, some paperwork remaining).
 * I am now [looking for work](/about/#looking-for-work), starting immediately, in the fields of machine learning, data science/engineering, cybersecurity, or more general backend software engineering.
     * Skills include Python (including pandas/numpy/keras/sklearn/etc), Java, LaTex/Markdown, C/C++, Git, R/ggplot, Linux/bash programming and more.
     * [See here for my resume](https://github.com/websurfin/hire-me/blob/main/latex/resume/main.pdf), as available publicly, on Github.
 Reach out to me if you need more details than I make available here.